 - Grill, broil, bake or steam foods instead of frying.

 - Cook with healthy oils such as olive, canola and sunflower oils in place of partially-hydrogenated oils or butter.

 - Select low-fat or fat-free milk, yogurt and cheese.

 Choose Foods and Drinks with Little or No Added Sugars

-- Switch to water, low-fat or fat-free milk or 100-percent fruit juice in moderate amounts.
+- Drink mostly water and opt for low-fat or fat-free milk or 100-percent fruit juice in moderate amounts.